feelinglovelynow/ace-graph-database/README.md

     // put the current graph schema @ response.schema
     { id: 'GetSchema', prop: 'schema' },

-    // put the response of SELECT * FROM Actor @ response.actors
+    // QueryByNode - example: { matrix: { uid: 'abc', name: 'The Matrix', actors: [ ... ] } }
     {
       id: 'QueryByNode',
-      node: 'Actor',
-      prop: 'actors',
-      x: { // values in x change based on the id and the node
-        $o: { // options for the following props
-          expand: true // add all none relationship Actor props available for each node to the response }
-      }
-    },

-    {
-      id: 'QueryByRelationship',
-      relationship: 'actsInMovie',
-      prop: 'actsInMovie',
-      x: {
-        _uid: true,
-        actors: {
-          name: true,
-        },
-        actsIn: {
-          $o: { alias: 'movie' }, // response will show movie rather then actsIn
-          name: true,
-        }
-      }
-    }

-    // put the response of this query @ response.matrix
-    {
-      id: 'QueryByNode',
       node: 'Movie',
       prop: 'matrix',
-      x: { // ace settings (intellisense changes here based on values above for id and node)
+      x: { // intellisense below changes here based on id and node above
+        $o: {
-        $o: { findByUid: '_:Matrix' }, // ace options, response.matrix will only have the matrix object b/c this option is set, without this find, an array of all movies would be in the response
+          findByUid: '_:Matrix' // option: response.matrix will only have the matrix object b/c this option is set, without this find, an array of all movies would be in the response
+        },
         uid: true, // put uid into the response @ response.matrix.uid
         name: true,
         actors: {
-          // actors: options
           $o: {
+            filter: [ { prop: 'salary' }, '>=', { avg: 'salary' } ], // option: respond with actos that have a salary greater then the average salary
+            sort: { prop: 'salary', how: 'dsc' }, // sort actors by salary
-            limit: { count: 2, skip: 1 },
+            limit: { count: 2, skip: 1 }, // option: skip the first actor then show the next 2
-            flow: [ 'filter', 'sort', 'limit' ], // do filter, then do sort, then do limit
+            flow: [ 'filter', 'sort', 'limit', 'newProps' ], // option: do options in this order
-            sort: { prop: 'salary', how: 'asc' },
-            filter: [ { prop: 'salary' }, '>=', { avg: 'salary' } ],
-            newProps: {
+            newProps: { // option: add these props to each actor
               bonus: [ [ { prop: 'salary' }, '/', 12 ] '*' 0.7 ],
               fullName: [ { prop: 'firstName' }, '+', ' ', '+', { prop: 'lastName' } ],
             },